0xfa1z/NFT-Owned-Multi-Sig/README.md

 # <h1 align="center"> Multi-Sig-Wallet </h1>

-**A multi-sig-wallet supporting member management with NFTs (For now just CryptoPunks, no Standard supported... yet)**
+**A multi-sig-wallet supporting member management with NFTs (For now just CryptoPunks, no Standard supported, yet.
+Working on support for ERC-1155.)**

 ## Built upon